Programming-Systems-Lab/vmvm/README.md

 ==========
 **VMVM** is a system for isolating unit tests with very low overhead.

+This repository is contains information related to the tool VMVM presented at ICSE, 2014.

+This repository is not the original repository for this tool.

+This repository was constructed by Sumeet Agarwal, Vineela Boddula, Sarah Elder, Shrenuj Gandhi, and Alex Valkovsky under the supervision of Emerson Murphy-Hill.

 This repository contains the source and a [runnable binary](https://github.com/Programming-Systems-Lab/vmvm/blob/master/binaries/vmvm.jar) for **VMVM**.

 ###For more information